ArmandDu/crudify/README.md

 A Minimalist CRUD Router for MEAN Stack.

-I made this package because I was done with duplicating the same code to every models I have.
+I made this package because I was usually duplicating it to most of the models I have.
-I also wanted to deploy a simple package to learn how to.
+I also wanted to make a simple package to learn how to.

 This package won't probably be deployed to NPM since I don't think it will be mature enough for production use.

-If anyone wants to create an issue or give me tips/ideas to improve this piece of code, please do, I would love to learn.
+*If anyone wants to create an issue or give me tips/ideas to improve this code, please do, I would love to learn.*

 ## Installation